sscs-ose/sscs-ose.github.io/index.md

 * Support for internal 1.8V with 5.0V I/Os (operable at 2.5V)
 * 1 level of local interconnect
 * 5 levels of metal (inductor-capable)
-* High sheet-rho polysilicon resistor
+* A high sheet-rho polysilicon resistor
 * Optional (dual) MiM capacitors
 * SONOS EEPROM cell
 * HV extended-drain NMOS and PMOS up to 20V